hhvm/fbexpect/README.md

 # FBExpect

-FBExpect is a unit testing utility built on top of PHPUnit.
+FBExpect is a standalone unit testing utility based on the notion of assertions from PHPUnit.
+Starting with `2.x`, FBExpect no longer uses PHPUnit as a dependency, and instead directly implements the necessary assert logic for `expect` methods.
 The primary goal of this project is to allow Facebook to release our existing unit tests for other projects, however it does have advantages for third-party Hack projects:

  - clarity
  - type refinment for some assertions